Michael Bielický: Life

-From 1995 to 1996 he was a scientific consultant for culture and technology for the Council of Europe in Strasbourg and subsequently in 1996 assigned co-founder of Unstable Thoughts in Kyiv, Ukraine.
-In 1997 Bielicky cooperated with the High Tech Center Babelsberg in Potsdam.
-In the mid-1990s he began developing interactive installations and performances, then in 1999-2000 researched a prototype of an interactive 360° environment (Delvaux's Dream) at the Centre for Art and Media Technology (ZKM).
+From 1995 to 1996, he was a scientific consultant for culture and technology for the Council of Europe in Strasbourg and subsequently in 1996, was assigned co-founder of Unstable Thoughts in Kyiv, Ukraine.
+In 1997, Bielicky cooperated with the High Tech Center Babelsberg in Potsdam.

-From 1999 to 2001 he developed the Virtual Set Project at ZKM with Room With A View being an associated artwork.
-Since 2002 he has been involved in the establishment of the first New Media Department at Chiang Mai University in Northern Thailand.
+Since the mid-1990s, he has been developing interactive installations and performances.
+From 1999 to 2001, he developed the Virtual Set Project at ZKM, and since 2002, he has been involved in establishing the first New Media Department at Chiang Mai University in Northern Thailand.

-Michael Bielicky has been appointed Professor of Digital Media at the Staatliche Hochschule für Gestaltung Karlsruhe since 2006 and increasingly cooperates with Kamila B. Richter.
-From this cooperation stem four technically linked groups of works: the Falling-group (2005-2010), the Columbus-2.0- (2008-2011) and Data Dybukk-group (2015-2018).
-The first two groups are based on a custom-made Flash-programming environment and editor, and the latter two are based on a custom-made Java-programming environment and editor.

-The newest work Narcissistic Machine (2018) is the initial work of a new group of works and marks a new technical, as well as aesthetical programming onset.
+Since 2006, Bielicky has been a professor of Digital Media at the Staatliche Hochschule für Gestaltung Karlsruhe and has collaborated with Kamila B. Richter.
+They have worked on four technically linked groups of works: the Falling group (2005–2010), the Columbus 2.0 (2008–2011), Data Dybukk group (2015–2018), and the newest work Narcissistic Machine (2018), which is the initial work of a new group of works and marks a new technical and aesthetic programming onset.